The Members of

 Directors' Responsibility Statement

-i. in the preparation of the annual accounts for financial year ended 31st March 2017the applicable accounting standards have been followed and there are no materialdepartures in adoption of these standards;
+i. in the preparation of the annual accounts for financial year ended 31st March 2021the applicable accounting standards have been followed and there are no materialdepartures in adoption of these standards.

-ii. they have in consultation with the Statutory Auditors selected such accountingpolicies and applied them consistently and made judgments and estimates that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at 31st March 2017 and of the Profit of the Company for the year ended on thatdate.
+ii. they have in consultation with the Statutory Auditors selected such accountingpolicies and applied them consistently and made judgments and estimates that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at 31st March 2021 and of the profit of the Company for the year ended on thatdate.

 iii. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.